-In March 2023, we completed a registered direct offering with accredited investors pursuant to which we issued an aggregate of 837,207 shares of our common stock.
-In a concurrent private placement, we sold unregistered warrants to purchase an aggregate of 1,674,414 shares of common stock with an exercise price of \$1.91 which were immediately exercisable upon issuance, expire five years from the date of issuance, and in certain circumstances may be exercised on a cashless basis.
-The Company used a portion of the net proceeds of the offering to repay the outstanding principal amount of a senior secured convertible note issued to an institutional investor on August 15, 2022, as amended, and used the remainder of the net proceeds for working capital, capital expenditures, product development, and other general corporate purposes.
-On April 28, 2023 we registered the shares underlying the warrants for resale under the Securities Act.
-The Company issued the unregistered warrants in reliance on the exemptions from registration pursuant to Section 4(a)(2) of the Securities Act and Rule 506(b) promulgated thereunder.
+In April 2023, the Company completed a registered direct offering with accredited investors pursuant to which the Company issued an aggregate of 743,066 shares of common stock.
+In a concurrent private placement, the Company sold unregistered warrants (the "April Warrants") to purchase an aggregate of up to 1,486,132 shares of common stock with an exercise price of \$1.41 per share which were immediately exercisable upon issuance, expire five years from the date of issuance, and in certain circumstances may be exercised on a cashless basis.
+The Company used a portion of the net proceeds of the offering to partially repay the outstanding principal amount of a senior secured convertible note issued to an institutional investor on August 15, 2022, as amended, and used the remainder of the net proceeds for working capital, capital expenditures, product development, and other general corporate purposes.
+The Company issued the April Warrants in reliance on the exemptions from registration pursuant to Section 4(a)(2) of the Securities Act and Rule 506(b) promulgated thereunder.
+The shares of common stock issuable upon exercise of the April Warrants were subsequently registered for resale pursuant to a Registration Statement on Form S-1 (File No. 333-271526), which was declared effective by the Securities and Exchange Commission on May 3, 2023.